CarGurus Header

 What is the Hyundai Ioniq 5?

-The Hyundai Ioniq 5 is a deceptive car.
-Look at its sharply creased, modern-retro styling in photos, and it looks like a normal hatchback of VW Golf proportions.
-Stand next to it, however, and the 4.7m length becomes very noticeable, and you’ll be very aware that it’s actually the size and bulk of a family SUV, just lower-set and hatchback-like.
-That size, and the pure-electric Ioniq 5’s pricing of around £40,000 to £48,000, all makes it a more direct rival for family electric SUVs like the Skoda Enyaq, VW ID.4, Peugeot E-3008, Tesla Model Y and Kia EV6 (which shares a platform and tech with the Ioniq 5) rather than for smaller hatchback alternatives like the VW ID.3.
+The Hyundai Ioniq 5 is a deceptive looking car.
+See its sharply creased, future-retro styling in photos, and it resembles a normal hatchback of Volkswagen Golf proportions.
+Stand next to it, however, and the Hyundai’s 4.7m length becomes very apparent, and you realise that it’s actually the size and bulk of a family SUV.
+Factor in prices that stretch between £40,000 and £50,000, and the Ioniq 5 is a rival for electric SUVs such as the Skoda Enyaq, Volkswagen ID.4, Peugeot E-3008, Tesla Model Y and Kia EV6 (with which it shares a platform and tech) – rather than for smaller hatchbacks like the Volkswagen ID.3.

-If it’s more power and all-wheel drive that you’re after in the Ioniq 5, there’s always the Hyundai Ioniq 5 N. This is not ‘just’ a fast version of the Ioniq 5.
-The N has completely different suspension hardware, steering setup, wider tracks, fully variable four-wheel drive, and it’ll even mimic an eight-speed gearbox and the sound of a high-performance petrol engine (or a jet plane), if you want it to.
-Given that it’s also got 641bhp and will do 0-62mph in 3.4 seconds, it’s not overstating the case to say that the 5 N is a contender for cars like the BMW M3 and Mercedes C63.
-And it’s more than good enough to steal sales from those cars, too.
+If it’s more power and all-wheel drive you’re after, there’s also the Hyundai Ioniq 5 N. This is not ‘just’ a fast version of the Ioniq 5.
+The N has completely different suspension and steering, a wider track and fully variable all-wheel drive.
+It can even mimic an eight-speed gearbox and the sound of a high-performance petrol engine (or a jet plane).
+Given that it’s got 641bhp and will do 0-62mph in 3.4 seconds, it’s not overstating the case to say the 5 N is a competitor for cars like the BMW M3 and Mercedes-AMG C63.
+It’s more than good enough to steal sales from them, too.
+Indeed, as a driving experience, it’s one of the best EVs full-stop.

-The Hyundai Ioniq 5 is one of the fastest charging cars on sale.
-It has an 800V electrical system, so if you plug into a powerful enough ultra-rapid charger, it can charge at up to 220kW for a 100-mile top-up in under 10 minutes.
-Most drivers will charge at home, and a 7kW home wallbox will do the job in around 13 hours for the big battery car, or more like ten for the smaller battery.
-Charging is by Type 2 and CCS socket (the European standard and the same across almost every new EV).
-You can also control charging times and pre-set the cabin temperature ready for your departure via a phone app.
-Go for the Hyundai Ioniq 5 Premium or N Line models, and you get vehicle-to-load (V2L) charging as standard.
-This means that you can charge an electrical device – or even another electric car – from the Hyundai’s high voltage, lithium-ion battery.
-It’s slow charging, but it’s a great feature to have.
-Want to run a fridge while you’re camping, or charge your laptop while you’re doing some work and charging the car?
-Now, you can.
-A heat pump is standard on every Ioniq 5, which brings more efficient running in cold weather, so your driving range won’t drop so much when you turn your cabin heating on.
-The Ioniq 5 also has a phone app that lets you pre-condition the cabin.
+• The Hyundai Ioniq 5 is one of the fastest charging cars on sale.
+It has an 800V electrical system, so if you plug into a powerful enough ultra-rapid charger, it can charge at 220kW for a 100-mile top-up in less than 10 minutes.
+Find a 350kW ultra-rapid charger, meanwhile, and you can charge the battery from 10-80 percent in only 18 minutes, depending on the model.
+Most drivers will charge at home, and a 7kW home wallbox will do the job in around 13 hours for the big battery car, or more like ten for the smaller one.
+Charging is by Type 2 and CCS socket (the European standard and the same for almost every new EV).
+You can also control charging times and pre-set the cabin temperature ready for your departure via a phone app, so in winter everything will be nice and toasty before you hit the road.

-• If you want a family electric car: The Hyundai Ioniq 5 is a great family car as it’s huge inside, very safe and quiet and comfy on the road.
-Go for the Premium RWD with whichever battery suits your needs; don’t simply go for the big one as it has the longer range, because smaller one has a decent range in between charges, and charges very quickly, so if you only do a handful of long journeys each year it’s worth opting for the cheaper car.
-It’s also the more environmentally conscious move, as having a lot of lithium-ion battery sat on the driveway and not in use is wasteful, but the bigger battery car is a great option for high mileage drivers.
+• If you want a family electric car: The Hyundai Ioniq 5 is huge inside, very safe, quiet and comfortable on the road.
+Go for the Premium RWD with whichever battery suits your needs; don’t simply opt for the big one as it has a longer range.
+The smaller one offers a decent range and charges very quickly, so if you only do a handful of long journeys each year, we’d pick the cheaper car.

-• If you want the sporty one: It’s got to be the N, with its completely different suspension hardware, its, reworked steering, its fully variable four-wheel drive and its 641bhp.
-It's great fun, and fast enough to embarrass many performance cars with more prestigious badges.
+• If you want the sporty one: It’s got to be the N, with its completely different suspension hardware, reworked steering, fully variable all-wheel drive and 641bhp.
+It's great fun, and fast enough to embarrass many sports cars with more prestigious badges.
+The most performance from a standard Ioniq 5 is the all-wheel-drive model with an 84kWh battery.
+Its 320bhp will get you to 62mph in 5.3 seconds.
+Overall, though, it isn’t truly sporty.
+The Ioniq 5 N is the real deal.

 Vicky Parrott